lfrancis/CeeS-Cntrl/README.md

 ## Getting Started

 As seen in the About CeeS Cntrl screen, this is a patch recommendation for starting out with CeeS Cntrl.
-Note that only the top line of controls, plus VCA 1 and VCA 2 are employed to begin with.
-Such settings make your CeeS Cntrl changes more evident as you experiment and become more familiar with your CeeS MIDI retrofit.
-Make sure your Brilliance control is set somewhere between 50 and 100%.
+It takes into account how CeeS changes are additive for most of the supported controls, while subtractive for Resonance.
+Note that only the top line of controls, plus VCA 1 and VCA 2, are employed at start.
+Such settings make your CeeS Cntrl changes more evident as you experiment and become familiar with your retrofit. **Important**: Make sure your Brilliance control is set somewhere between 50 and 100%.

 <img width="949" height="290" alt="Recommended patch to begin your exploration" src="https://github.com/user-attachments/assets/627ea956-71bb-4c17-ad20-79f6291e8792" />